 Interviewed a classmate about her current problem.
 She voiced that traveling downtown is a problem for her since she is always alone and does not feel secure downtown.
 She doesn't know what to do about this problem.

 Find the product-market fit for this new product and have an in-depth understanding of current commuters' behaviours including how they commute, how they prepare their routes, what area in town constitute as safe to them, how do they learn about this information and what tools do they currently use, etc.

 Currently, there isn't a reliable yet handy way for users to check safety information for their walking distance commutes.

-An hybird approach - need to be iOS and Andriod friendly - as it is web app compatible
+An hybird minimal customization approach that needs to be iOS and Andriod friendly, as well as web app compatible